fedefary/signer/README.md

 - HmacSHA384
 - HmacSHA512

-The property for the hashing algorithm is *ffsec.signer.algorithm* and the possible values listed above.
+The property for the hashing algorithm is *ffsec.signer.algorithm* and the possible values are listed above.

 *Is important to define the same algorithm on both client and server to avoid problems*